aertslab/SCope/README.md

 ## Version History

 November 12, 2019
+* Version 1.7.2
+	* Fix bug Regulon tab not showing for loom files not containing otif-based and track-based regulons.
 * Version 1.7.1
 	* Fix display of regulon target gene occurrences with loom containing motif-based and track-based regulons.